Humerus Fracture

 • Strengthening Exercises: After a few weeks you will be able to start a progressive program of strengthening exercises including rotator cuff strengthening and scapular stabilization exercises.
 You will also be able to move on to more advanced range of motion exercises.

 It is important to stick with the rehab programme and to do your exercises every day until you have regained full strength, flexibility and movement at the shoulder, elbow and hand.
-If you stop too soon, or only do your exercises sporadically you are likely to have ongoing limitations in the mobility, strength and function of your arm.
+If you stop too soon, or only do your exercises sporadically you are likely to have ongoing limitations in the mobility, strength and function of your arm and could develop secondary problems such as a frozen shoulder.

 4. Surgery